sstarzh/vnfmanager/docs/deploy_gilan.rst

                                                              -  Select Default security group :guilabel:`default`

 |kp_deploy|                                                  Select existing `jumphost.pem` key pair for accessing VNFM instance remotely from jumphost, using SSH.

+|conf|                                                       Click `Load from file` button and select `~/Downloads/userdata.sh` script
 ============================================================ ======================================================================================================================================================================================================================================================================

-2. For all other Instance component definitions, use the default values provided by OpenStack.
+3. For all other Instance component definitions, use the default values provided by OpenStack.
 For details, see |OSLnchIn_deploy|.

 .. _statroute: